dinhtrungndt/Mobile_store/README.md

-# This is a mobile store application, the website is divided into 2 roles: https://by.tn/mobile-store
+# This is a mobile store application 🎫🛒, the website is divided into 2 roles: https://by.tn/mobile-store

-# Brief summary of the website:
+# Brief summary of the website 🙌:

-# Admin:
+# Admin 👩🏻‍💻:
 ![admin](https://github.com/dinhtrungndt/Mobile_store/assets/127390593/cfd4e2b3-3d1e-4609-9e39-20e642f9ceb6)

-# User:
+# User 🧑🏻:
 ![user](https://github.com/dinhtrungndt/Mobile_store/assets/127390593/7d7ede85-a560-4225-a721-e098e2a57707)